DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Dataset Auditing in DL

 \partitle{Main Pipeline of Dataset Auditing} In general, there are three stages in a typical pipeline of dataset auditing.

-\begin{enumerate}[leftmargin=*] \item \textbf{Preparation Stage.} The data owner collects the data and organizes it into a raw dataset $\mathcal{D}$.
-Then, before publishing the dataset, the data owner can also apply a processing function $\mathcal{P}(\cdot)$: $\widehat{\mathcal{D}} = \mathcal{P}(\mathcal{D}, \mathcal{I}),$ where $\mathcal{I}$ is the auxiliary information needed in the processing function. $\mathcal{P}(\cdot)$ may be used to add specific perturbations or watermarks to the dataset, or just keep $\widehat{\mathcal{D}}=\mathcal{D}$.
-Then, the data owner publishes the dataset $\widehat{\mathcal{D}}$. \item \textbf{Exploitation Stage.} After the data owner publishes the dataset $\widehat{\mathcal{D}}$, an adversary may steal or copy $\widehat{\mathcal{D}}$ to train his own model $\mathcal{M}$ for unauthorized purposes.
-He can adopt any training techniques and conduct certain operations to intentionally compromise the dataset auditing mechanism. \item \textbf{Auditing Stage.} If the data owner finds a model\footnote{Following prior works~\cite{du2025sok, li2022untargeted, huang2024general, li2023black}, we do not focus on how to identify these `suspicious models', which may be discovered through non-technical ways.
-For instance, if a model's task closely aligns with that of a dataset, the model may be regarded as a `suspicious model'.} that is suspected of unauthorizedly using the dataset $\widehat{\mathcal{D}}$, he adopts a dataset auditing method $\mathcal{A}$ to judge whether the misbehavior exists.
+\begin{enumerate} \item \textbf{Preparation Stage.} The data owner collects the data and organizes it into a raw dataset $\mathcal{D}$.
+Then, before publishing the dataset, the data owner can also apply a processing function $\mathcal{P}(\cdot)$, as follows.

+where $\mathcal{I}$ is the auxiliary information needed in the processing function. $\mathcal{P}(\cdot)$ may be used to add specific perturbations or watermarks to the dataset, or just keep $\widehat{\mathcal{D}}=\mathcal{D}$.
+Then, the data owner publishes the dataset $\widehat{\mathcal{D}}$. \item \textbf{Exploitation Stage.} After the data owner publishes the dataset $\widehat{\mathcal{D}}$, an adversary may steal or copy $\widehat{\mathcal{D}}$ to train their own model $\mathcal{M}$ for unauthorized purposes.
+They can adopt any training techniques and conduct certain operations to intentionally compromise the dataset auditing mechanism. \item \textbf{Auditing Stage.} If the data owner finds a model\footnote{Following prior works~\citep{du2025sok, li2022untargeted, huang2024general, li2023black}, we do not focus on how to identify these `suspicious models', which may be discovered through non-technical ways.
+For instance, if a model's task closely aligns with that of a dataset, the model may be regarded as a `suspicious model'.} that is suspected of unauthorizedly using the dataset $\widehat{\mathcal{D}}$, they adopt a dataset auditing method $\mathcal{A}$ to judge whether the misbehavior exists.
 If $\mathcal{A}(\widehat{\mathcal{D}}, \mathcal{M}, \mathcal{I})$ outputs $1$, the adversary can be accused of unauthorizedly using the dataset and infringing the copyright or privacy. \end{enumerate}